MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 ![Cloud flow details page - Change plan](media/capacity-utilization/cloud-flow-details-page-planChange2.png)

 The cloud flow is now independent from the user license, it has become a 'process flow.'
-Process flows have their plan switch to "Process plan" and a process-flow can be associated to other cloud flows (excluding other process-flows).
+Process flows have their plan switch to "Process plan" and a process-flow can be associated to other cloud flows.
+Please note process-flows cannot be associated to one another.

  ## Associate a flow to a process flow

-A cloud flow associated to a process-flow is also covered by the Process license allocated to the process-flow.
-Its plan switches to "This flow is associated to run on process plan," its runs are considered 'in-context' or the Process license and its [PPR consumption](/power-platform/admin/api-request-limits-allocations#Request-limits-in-power-automate) is counted against the Process license PPR entitlement.
+A cloud flow associated to a process-flow is covered by the Process license allocated to the process-flow.
+Its plan switches to "This flow is associated to run on process plan," its runs are counted against the Process license PPR capacity [PPR consumption](/power-platform/admin/api-request-limits-allocations#Request-limits-in-power-automate).
 A process-flow can be associated to a maximum of 25 cloud flows.

 To associate a cloud flow to a process flow, go to the process flow details page and select **Edit** in the 'Associated apps and flows' card.